TPZ-CORE/tpz_menu_base/README.md

 # Information

-A Menu Base for RedEM:RP This script allows you create menu like RDR2.
+A Menu Base for TPZ-CORE.

 qadr version has changed CSS, image compatibility, and add nui focus control.